Shekhar Suman: Personal life

 Shekhar Suman belongs to a Bihari Ambastha Kayastha family.

 He married Alka Suman on 4 May 1983.
 Their younger son, Adhyayan Suman, is a Bollywood actor.
-Their older son, Aayush, died of a heart ailment at age 11 on 3 April 1995.
+Their elder son, Aayush, died of a heart ailment at age 11 on 3 April 1995.

 Career

 Film actor

-Suman debuted in films with the Utsav opposite Rekha, produced by Shashi Kapoor and directed by Girish Karnad.
+Suman debuted in films with Utsav opposite Rekha, produced by Shashi Kapoor and directed by Girish Karnad.
 He has worked in nearly 35 films including Manav Hatya, Naache Mayuri, Sansar, Anubhav, Tridev, Pati Parmeshwar, and Ranbhoomi.

-Television actor
+Television

 He made his television debut in 1984 with Wah Janaab in which he acted alongside Kiran Juneja.
 His television career included shows like Dekh Bhai Dekh, Reporter, Kabhi Idhar Kabhi Udhar, Chote Babu, Andaz, Amar Prem, Vilayati Babu, Movers n Shakers, Simply Shekhar and Carry On Shekhar.
 He hosted Film Deewane, The Great Indian Comedy Show on Star One until February 2006 and appeared in some episodes of Dial One Aur Jeeto on Sahara TV.
 He has also hosted quiz shows including Nilaam Ghar on Zee TV, He-Man on Star One and Poll Khol on STAR News.
 In 2015, he began hosting Abki Bari Shekhar Bihari on Aaj Tak.

-Television host

 He was one of the judges of The Great Indian Laughter Challenge along with Navjot Singh Sidhu, quitting after three seasons over differences with his co-host.
 He featured as a judge on several other comedy shows such as Comedy Circus on Sony TV and Comedy Superstar on SAB TV.
 He hosted the show Jab Khelo SAB Khelo on SAB TV and participated in the fourth season of the popular dance reality show, Jhalak Dikhhla Jaa which aired on Sony TV.

+Since May 2026, he has started hosting the chat show Shekhar Tonite, which streams on YouTube.